About the course

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.

 For more information about tuition fees, college fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

 There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
 However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
 Standard travel insurance can be provided by the University.
 However, students may be required to pay any additional insurance premiums associated with travel to areas with an increased level of risk and/or for travel of more than 12 months duration, and should factor this into their planning for fieldwork.

 Please note that you are required to attend in Oxford for a minimum of 30 days each year, and you may incur additional travel and accommodation expenses for this.
 Also, depending on your choice of research topic and the research required to complete it, you may incur further additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-The following colleges accept students on the DPhil in Anthropology:
+The following colleges accept students for full-time study on the DPhil in Anthropology: